-Format Definition 9.
-NUMERIC(sx) Indicates a signed integer (positive or negative) up to "x" digits long with an optional leading character for the sign.
+Format Definition Format Definition 6.
+DATETIME Indicates a date time field which is always structured as: ccyy-mm-ddThh:mm:ss.sss+hh:mm This field must include a time zone indicator ("+" or "-" hh:mm).
+The fractional seconds component (".sss") is optional with any number of digits after the decimal point supported.
+7. TIME Indicates a time only field and is structured as per the time component of the DATETIME format, ie the DATETIME format left truncated to remove "ccyy-mm-ddT".
+8. NUMERIC(x) Indicates a positive integer (zero or above) up to "x" significant digits long; any leading zeroes are not significant and hence "050" is equivalent to "50".
+9. NUMERIC(sx) Indicates a signed integer (positive or negative) up to "x" digits long with an optional leading character for the sign.
 The sign can be "+" or "-" or a "space" character, with space being interpreted as positive, by convention.
 If the sign is not provided, the default is positive.
 The maximum length of the field as a whole is "x"+1 character (reserving space for leading sign).
 10. NUMERIC(x.y) Indicates a positive number with up to "x" significant characters to the left of the decimal point and "y" decimal places after the decimal point (trailing zeros are optional).
 In other words, the maximum length of the field as a whole is "x"+"y"+1 characters (the +1 reserving space for the decimal point).
 11. NUMERIC(sx.y) Indicates a signed number (positive or negative) with up to "x" significant characters to the left of the decimal point and "y" decimal places after the decimal point (trailing zeros are optional).
 There is a single leading character for the optional sign ("+", "-" or "space").
 If the leading sign is "space" or is not provided, the number is interpreted as positive.
 The maximum length of the field as a whole is "x"+"y"+2 characters (reserving space for the decimal point and leading sign).
 12. ADDRESS Indicates that a structured or unstructured address needs to be provided.
 The supplied address will include a number of distinct data elements and must conform to the requirements detailed in Section 3.4.
-13. ADDRESS (Structured) Indicates that only a structured ADDRESS will be provided.
+13. ADDRESS Indicates that only a structured ADDRESS will be provided.
 See Section 3.4.
-14. ADDRESS (Unstructured) Indicates that only an unstructured ADDRESS will be provided.
+(Structured) 14.
+ADDRESS Indicates that only an unstructured ADDRESS will be provided.
 See Section 3.4.
-15. EVENTCODE Indicates that the field must only be populated with a valid industry agreed code to indicate the reason for "rejecting" a Business Document or indicate explicit acceptance of a Business Document.
+(Unstructured) 15.
+EVENTCODE Indicates that the field must only be populated with a valid industry agreed code to indicate the reason for "rejecting" a Business Document or indicate explicit acceptance of a Business Document.
 The explicit events must be detailed in the B2B Procedures whilst the codes are summarised in a National List of Event Codes.
 16. PERSONNAME Defines a person's legal name as per AS4590-1999.
 See Section 3.5.
 17. BUSINESSNAME Defines a business name as per AS4590-2006.
-This is a 200 character alpha- numeric field.
+This is a 200 character alphanumeric field.
 18. YESNO Indicates that a field must contain either "Yes" or "No".
 19. JURISDICTIONCODE Indicates that a field must contain a valid jurisdiction code.
 Valid codes are "ACT", "NSW", "QLD", "SA", "VIC", "TAS", "NT", and "WA".

-20. TELEPHONE Defines a person's Australian telephone service number as per AS4590-1999.
+Format Definition 20.
+TELEPHONE Defines a person's Australian telephone service number as per AS4590-1999.
 See Section 3.6.
 21. EVENTCONTEXT Contain the portion of the Transaction or Message to which the Event applies.
 Format is VARCHAR(80).